-If there are two things that go over well at gatherings, it’s hummus and anything buffalo.
-I’m bringing those two tastes together in this buffalo hummus.
+If there are two things that go over well at gatherings, it’s hummus and anything flavored with buffalo sauce.
+I’m bringing those two tastes together in this buffalo hummus recipe.

 Everyone’s favorite bean dip gets a jolt of hot sauce.
 Then it’s topped with vegan blue cheese dressing for a cooling touch.
 Vegan & gluten-free.